top of page

 The Investment

-Buy to let can be an attractive opportunity, generating both a regular income (which can cover relevant outgoings) and also the prospect of capital growth.
+Buy to let can be an attractive opportunity, generating both a regular income (which can cover relevant outgoings) and also the prospect of capital growth or used for capital protection.
 Although interest rates are currently low, the rental yield on most rental properties are not as attractive as they once were as an asset class.
 Therefore, in our opinion, the likelihood of capital growth should be a serious consideration before undertaking a buy to let investment.

 Tax in Rental Income